-9.2 Request a Review
+10.2 Request a Review

-If you believe that a decision rendered by Aide financière aux études does not comply with the Act respecting financial assistance for education expenses and its Regulations, you have a maximum of three years to request a review under section 43.1 of the Act.
+If you believe that a decision rendered by Aide financière aux études does not comply with the Act respecting financial assistance for education expenses and its Regulations, you can request the review within a reasonable time following the decision under section 43.1 of the Act.
 Before requesting a review, carefully read the notice of decision you received from Aide financière aux études.
 You may be able to resolve the matter yourself by submitting missing documents or other information that could change the decision.
 If the deadline for submitting your documents has not yet expired (see the "Attention!" box on page 24), you can add them to your file to have it reassessed.
+To request a review, contact the Aide financière aux études Bureau des recours.
+Your request will be examined impartially and fairly.
+If warranted, a request to correct your file will be forwarded to Aide financière aux études.
+We will send you written notice of our decision.